WindLeaf233/WindLeaf233/README.md

 I'm so infatuated with coding that I even do it every weekends, and I'm trying to improve my coding skills 🤪

 - 🔥 Learning `Kotlin`, `Java` and other sth
+- 🐛 `OOP`, `Backend` are my learning tags
-- 🏫 A senior high student from Xinjiang, China
+- 👨‍🎓 A senior high student from Xinjiang, China
-- :octocat: Coding is the thing I'm crazy about
+- 💻 Coding is the thing I'm crazy about
 - 😃 I enjoy the world and everything
-- 🎮 By the way, I like **Minecraft** and **Pop & Future-Bass Music** VERY MUCH
+- 🎮 By the way, **I like Minecraft VERY MUCH**
+- 🎵 **Pop & Future Bass** music also attract me a lot

 ### Stats & Languages I Used